 Part 1: Transmission Experiments

 The series of trials known as the Irish Sea Experiment has been well documented in post-war technical journals, so it is possible to get a large amount of detail from these to assist the investigation.
-I won’t attempt to explain the technical nuances of radio wave propagation or the electromagnetic spectrum, but will endeavour to provide suitable explanation where necessary.
+I won’t attempt to explain the technical nuances of radio wave propagation or the electromagnetic spectrum but will endeavour to provide suitable explanations where necessary.
 The story of the mid-war radar experiments across the Irish Sea is ultimately the story of the history of weather forecasting radar.
-The main object of the tests was to “determine the relationship between radio performance and meteorological conditions in the lower atmosphere, with forecasting as the ultimate aim.1Summary Technical Report of the National Defense Research Committee, Volume 2, Radio Wave Propagation Experiments, British Transmission Experiments, Introduction” A series of experiments were conducted concurrently across the Irish Sea (along the Welsh and Scottish coasts) and in the Massachusetts Bay area of the United States.
+The main object of the tests was to “determine the relationship between radio performance and meteorological conditions in the lower atmosphere, with forecasting as the ultimate aim.1Summary Technical Report of the National Defense Research Committee, Volume 2, Radio Wave Propagation Experiments, British Transmission Experiments, Introduction” A series of experiments were conducted concurrently across the Irish Sea (along with the Welsh and Scottish coasts) and in the Massachusetts Bay area of the United States.

 What surprised me most about these experiments, was the very low power levels used during the experiments over distances between 57 and 200 miles.
 Transmitting a series of on/off pulses from the transmitter3Technically this was a square wave, the output of a very simple transmitter circuit containing no data as such, only the radio energy at a rate of 1,000 per second (a frequency of 1 kilohertz or 1 kHz), the power varied only between 0.15 Watts and 0.6 Watts.
-The maximum output of a home routes can be as high as 4 Watts!45 GHz channel 155 to 171 at 4000 mW The sensitivity of the equipment and the highly focussed parabolic mirror dishes enabled such large distances to be covered.
+The maximum output of a home router can be as high as 4 Watts!45 GHz channel 155 to 171 at 4000 mW The sensitivity of the equipment and the highly focussed parabolic mirror dishes enabled such large distances to be covered.

 |3 cm Band||0.15 W|